Our Team

 • Mitchell Thibodeau

-Mitchell has completed his first year of the Natural Resources Environmental Technology program at NSCC Strait Area Campus and is entering his second year, with an expected graduation in 2026.
+Mitchell is in his second year of the Natural Resources Environmental Technology program at NSCC Strait Area Campus, with an expected graduation in 2026.
 Originally from Inverness County, Mitchell has gained hands-on experience through conservation projects with Parks Canada, the Department of Natural Resources, and other environmental initiatives.
 He enjoys volunteering with local sustainability efforts and has developed skills in field navigation, watershed management, and forest ecosystem preservation.
-In his free time, Mitchell enjoys hiking, reading, gardening, and exploring the outdoors.
+In his free time, Mitchell enjoys hiking, reading, gardening, and hiking.